zweitag/github-actions/README_SETOPS.md

 ## Basic Usage

-The repository contains a complete [reusable workflow](https://docs.github.com/en/actions/using-workflows/reusing-workflows) that can be integrated in ci pipelines to perform a complete setops deployment via
+The repository contains a complete [reusable workflow](https://docs.github.com/en/actions/using-workflows/reusing-workflows) that can be integrated in CI pipelines to perform a complete setops deployment via

 ```yaml
 name: Deployment